atok624/Purpool-Chat-Application/README.md

 ### Prerequisites

-In order to run this project you need: Configure your code editor with HTML , CSS & JS and some other important extensions
+To run this project you need to configure your code editor with HTML, CSS & JS, and some other important extensions

 ### Setup